 Preferred Shares - The Company is authorized to issue an unlimited number of no par value preferred shares, divided into five classes, Class A through Class E, each with such designation, rights and preferences as may be determined by a resolution of the Company's board of directors to amend the Memorandum and Articles of Association to create such designations, rights and preferences.
 The Company has five classes of preferred shares to give the Company flexibility as to the terms on which each Class is issued.
 All shares of a single class must be issued with the same rights and obligations.
-Accordingly, starting with five classes of preferred shares at different times on different terms.
-At September 15, 2015, there are no preferred shares designated, issued or outstanding.
+Accordingly, starting with five classes of preferred shares will allow the Company to issue shares at different times on different terms.
+As of March 31, 2017 and 2016, there are no preferred shares designated, issued or outstanding.

 Ordinary Shares - The Company is authorized to issue an unlimited number of no par value ordinary shares.
 Holders of the Company's ordinary shares are entitled to one vote for each share.
-On August 31, 2015 we issued an aggregate of 1,437,500 founder shares to our initial shareholders for an aggregate purchase price of \$25,000 in cash, or approximately \$0.017 per share.
-On September 17, 2015, we effectuated a 2-for-1 split of our ordinary shares resulting in an aggregate of 2,875,000 founder shares outstanding and held by our initial shareholders, of which 375,000 are subject to forfeiture to the extent that the underwriters'
+On August 31, 2015 the Company issued an aggregate of 1,437,500 founder shares to its initial shareholders.
+On September 17, 2015, the Company effectuated a 2-for-1 sub-division of its ordinary shares resulting in an aggregate of 2,875,000 founder shares outstanding and held by its initial shareholders.
+On March 29, 2017, the Company effectuated a 1.5-for-1 sub-division of its ordinary shares resulting in an aggregate of 4,312,500 founder shares outstanding and held by its initial shareholders, of which 562,500 are subject to forfeiture to the extent that the underwriters' overallotment option is not exercised in full, so that the initial shareholders will own 20% of the issued and outstanding shares after the Proposed Offering (excluding the sale of the Private Units and assuming the initial shareholders do not purchase any Units in the Proposed Offering).
+All share and per share amounts have been retroactively restated to reflect the sub-divisions.